 - Breakfast, lunch, refreshments and the welcome reception

 - Binder and publishers' display of AP texts

-All subject training sessions will be held on the McKinley High School campus in Honolulu.
-Transportation will be provided by bus from various locations in Waikiki to McKinley High School.
+All subject training sessions will be held on the Mid-Pacific Institute in Honolulu.
+Transportation will be provided by bus from various locations in Waikiki to the Mid-Pacific Institute.

-Cancellations: If you must cancel, you'll receive a full refund up to 14 calendar days before the Institute.
+Cancellations: If you cancel up to 14 calendar days before the Institute, you will receive a full refund.
 A participant who has registered and cancels less than 14 calendar days prior to the event receives a refund less $100.
 No refunds will be given for cancellations made after the event.

 The College Board reserves the right to cancel sessions with few registrants or substitute session topics and presenters without notice.
 In the event a session must be canceled, we will notify you by e-mail or phone.
 In the event of cancellation, the College Board is not responsible for refunds of travel arrangements.

 Please make your reservations directly with the hotel of your choice.
 We have reserved a small block of rooms at the Pacific Beach Hotel.